Why Semco Doesn’t Want Your Company To Be Like Semco

 These simple issues included things like problems in the cafeteria, cleanliness of toilets, the colour of their uniform, and compensation for business days interspersed between a holiday and a weekend.

-The increase in morale this created led to participation on bigger and more expressive areas.
-For instance, employees
+The increase in morale led to employee participation in bigger and more expressive areas.

 - began offering suggestions to improve quality and the manufacturing process